SAP-samples/logistics-business-network-integration/README.md

 ### 5.4) Perform smoke test

-Raise an incident in SCM-LBN-INT [SAP support portal](https://support.sap.com/) for a smoke test.
+Raise an incident in SBN-LBN-INT [SAP support portal](https://support.sap.com/) for a smoke test.
 We will facilitate an example order to your system.
 This activity will be done manually.

 ## 6.)
 Become an SAP PartnerEdge Partner